Procedure code fees are entered into fee schedules. There are three types of fee schedules.

 - Click Add or double click an existing fee schedule to edit.

-- Enter the name of the fee schedule as the Description.
+- Description: Enter the name of the fee schedule.

 - Select the type.
 This property cannot be changed once the fee schedule is created.
-See Types of Insurance Plans for more examples of when to use each type.
+See Insurance Plan Types for more examples of when to use each type.

-- Set whether the fee schedule will only allow a single (global) fee per procedure, or allow provider and/or clinic-specific fees.
+- Use Global Fees: Set whether the fee schedule will only allow a single (global) fee per procedure, or allow provider and/or clinic-specific fees.

-- Check 'Use Global Fees' to only allow a single fee per procedure.
+- Checked: Only allow a single fee per procedure.

-- Uncheck 'Use Global Fees' to allow provider and/or clinic specific fees per procedure.
-This box can only be changed when the logged-on user has the Provider Fee Edit Permission and, if Clinics is turned on, Headquarters is selected in the main menu.
-See Provider and/or Clinic-Specific Procedure Fees to enter fees.
+- Unchecked: Allow provider and/or clinic specific fees per procedure.
+This box can only be changed when the logged-on user has the Provider Fee Edit permission and, if Clinics is turned on, Headquarters is selected in the main menu.
+See Provider and Clinic-Specific Procedure Fees to enter fees.